 All-in-all, the Nest home security camera does have a lot going for it, but you are going to have to pay for it too.

 The Nest camera is quite expensive on its own, and you are going to have to pay for each new camera and each new service you want to add.

-Lastly, I’m going to talk about the Blink XT2 outdoor home surveillance camera, which is owned by Amazon.
+Lastly, I’m going to talk about the Blink Outdoor (3rd Gen) home surveillance camera, which is owned by Amazon.

-What makes the Blink XT stand out is that they have a self-contained power source so they don’t need to be plugged in like Nest Cams do.
+What makes the Blink Outdoor stand out is that they have a self-contained power source so they don’t need to be plugged in like Nest Cams do.

 Blink claims their cameras can run for two years using two AA lithium batteries.

 Of course that estimate is based on how often you use the cameras and its settings.

 Since there is no power cord, these can be placed just about anywhere but only the XT version of these home surveillance cameras can go outdoors (and they work outdoors and indoors).